yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/concatenation.md

 - The values within the array, or the value of the scalar, must be of the same data type, for example, an `int[]` array and an `int` scalar.
 - The LHS and the RHS must be _dimensionally_ compatible.
 For example, you can produce a one-dimensional array: _either_ by concatenating two scalars; _or_ by concatenating a scalar and a one-dimensional array; _or_ by concatenating two one-dimensional arrays.
 This notion extends to multidimensional arrays.
 The next bullet gives the rules.
-- When you concatenate two N-dimensional arrays, the lengths along the major (i.e. the first dimension) may be different but the lengths along the other dimensions must be identical.
-And when (as the analogy of concatenating a one-dimensional array and a scalar) you concatenate an N-dimensional and a (N-1)-dimensional array, the lengths along the dimensions of the (N-1)-dimensional array must all be identical to the corresponding lengths along the dimensions that follow the major dimension in the N-dimensional array.
+- When you concatenate two N-dimensional arrays, the lengths along the major (that is, the first dimension) may be different but the lengths along the other dimensions must be identical.
+And when (as the analogy of concatenating a one-dimensional array and a scalar) you concatenate an N-dimensional and an (N-1)-dimensional array, the lengths along the dimensions of the (N-1)-dimensional array must all be identical to the corresponding lengths along the dimensions that follow the major dimension in the N-dimensional array.

 These rules follow directly from the fact that arrays are rectilinear.
 They are demonstrated in the _"|| operator semantics"_ section [below](./#operator-semantics).